In this post, we learn what a present participle phrase is, and how to use it in a sentence correctly.

 - Trying to get some money, the house had to be sold.

 Trying to get some money is the present participle phrase that appears to modify the subject of the sentence ‘the house’.
 But can the house (an object) really do an action?
 Can it lose a job?
 It can’t, right?
 And there is nothing else in the sentence that can be modified.
 So, the present participle phrase becomes dangling: hanging in the sentence without the word or words it intends to modify.

 Hope you enjoyed reading the post and mastered the topic! :).
 Feel free to correct any typing mistakes you come across.
 Contact me at [email protected] for one-on-one classes.

-This lesson helps us understand what a dependent clause is, how to use it in…
+This lesson helps us understand what countable and uncountable nouns are, how to identify them,…

-This lesson helps us understand what a complete predicate is, what it has in it,…
+This post helps us understand what an adverbial phrase of reason is, what it does…

-This lesson helps us understand what a simple predicate is, what it can be, where…
+This lesson helps us understand what an adverbial phrase of time is, what can function…